unaffected/ruthless.heavens/README.md

 # Gameplay

+## Core Loop

-The core gameplay loop is split into six main phases: draw, upkeep, event, development, combat, and resolution.
+The core gameplay loop is split into six main phases: upkeep, draw, event, development, combat, and resolution.

 One cycle of all six main phases is referred to as a round.